 China appoints Xi Jinping loyalist as new Premier | Biggest government reshuffle in a decade

 Li Qiang is china’s new premier.
-Xi Jinping nominated li qing during the ongoing annual meeting of china's rubber-stamp parliament.
-As premier, li qiang will manage the world's second-largest economy.
-63-year-old li qing is a close ally of xi jinping and served as his chief of staff between 2004 and 2007.
-Back then, xi Jinping was the provincial party secretary of eastern china's Zhejiang province.
+Xi Jinping nominated Li Qing during the ongoing annual meeting of china's rubber-stamp parliament.
+As premier, Li Qing will manage the world's second-largest economy.
+63-year-old Li Qing is a close ally of Xi Jinping and served as his chief of staff between 2004 and 2007.
+Back then, Xi Jinping was the provincial party secretary of eastern china's Zhejiang province.
 The incoming premier is widely perceived to be pragmatic and business-friendly.
 The Chinese economy is still emerging from the coronavirus pandemic.
-Weak global demand for exports, lingering u.S. Tariff hikes, a shrinking workforce, and an aging population have compounded economic woes.
+Weak global demand for exports, lingering U.S Tariff hikes, a shrinking workforce, and an aging population have compounded economic woes.
 Li Qiang will take office amid rising tensions with the west.
-The u.S. Is moving to block Beijing's access to key technologies.
+The U.S. Is moving to block Beijing's access to key technologies.
 Many global companies are diversifying supply chains to hedge their china exposure.
 China's economy grew just 3% last year.